valentinb67/Pong-player-DQN-agent/README.md

 # Pong-player-DQN-agent

-As part of the unsupervised learning course in the second year of the Master Data science for business and economics program, this project aims to train a DQN Agent to play in a Pong environment.
+As part of the Reinforcement Learning course in the second year of the Master Data science for business and economics program, this project aims to train a DQN Agent to play in a Pong environment.
 We'll be looking at a number of approaches, including training with a Q-Learning Agent, before moving on to a DQN Agent which, thanks to its NN architecture, will be able to converge more quickly in a 640*480 environment.
 We'll also be playing with the DQN's hyperparameters, for which we'll exploit GPU resources from the pytorch package using cuda.

 # Les scripts
 ## Les Scripts d'Entrainement: